About Military and Veteran’s Education

 Marine Gunnery Sergeant John David Fry Scholarship

-Children of an active duty member of the Armed Forces who has died in the line of duty on or after September 11, 2001, are eligible for this benefit.
+Children of an active duty member of the Armed Forces who have died in the line of duty on or after September 11, 2001, are eligible for this benefit.
 A child may be married or over 23 and still be eligible.

 Effective October 30, 2000, active duty personnel who are eligible to receive chapter 30 benefits and who are utilizing military tuition assistance may apply for Tuition Assistance Top Up.